-The American tropics are home to over 30 different species of evergreen Duranta plants, member of the Verbena family.
+The American tropics are home to over 30 different species of evergreen Duranta plants, a member of the Verbena family.
 In the United States, the Golden Dewdrop species is cultivated.
 In all areas apart from the USDA plant hardiness zones 8-11, this plant is treated as an annual.
 Let’s learn more about Duranta propagation and care in the home garden.

 Duranta Flowering Plant Info

-The Duranta flowering plant (Duranta erecta) may reach up to 10 feet in height and flowers profusely from summer until the first heavy frost.
+The Duranta flowering plant (Duranta erecta) may reach up to 10 feet (3 m.) in height, and flowers profusely from summer until the first heavy frost.
 The shrub-like plant is multi-stemmed and the branches are somewhat droopy.
 The stems may have sharp spines.

 Orchid-like flowers may be light blue to light purple in color.
 Some plants develop loads of yellow, ball-shaped drupes.
 Chemicals in the fruit may make them poisonous to humans, but harmless to birds that enjoy them immensely.